Scotland Reducing Gambling Harm, a programme of the Scottish Alliance for Health and Social Care.

 Health Issues in the Community (managed by CHEX) is a course that helps people understand what affects their health and the health of their communities.
 Run by tutors across Scotland, HIIC supports people of all ages (youth pack available) to develop the skills and knowledge to address health issues using community development approaches.
 Through the course participants gain a broad understanding of the social model of health, health inequalities, power & participation and community development approaches in health – and how they can use these to make change happen in their communities.

-The Scottish Recovery Consortium We are greatly looking forward to working with the Consortium as they develop work around gambling.
+The Scottish Recovery Consortium We are greatly looking forward to working with the Consortium as they develop work around gambling to add to their record of substance harms work driven by people with ived experience.

 Citizens Advice Scotland: